GeoffBreemer/DLToolkit/scripts/AWS_commands.md

 2. Copy **data** files (`*.jpg` only, ignores `*.h5`): `. gb_copy_data.sh`

 ## 4. Fit a model
 Fit models by running Jupyter notebooks.
+Create augmented data if required by running the `thesis_augment_data.ipynb` notebook.

 ## 5. Download files FROM the server
 Copy files from the server to the local `exchange` folder: `cd /Users/geoff/Documents/Development/DLToolkit/exchange`